There are many weird and wonderful Irish wedding traditions.

 Traditionally, a lucky horseshoe would be presented to the bride on her wedding day to ward off evil spirits and bring good luck.

-Later, the groom would hang it up in their home, for protection and as a kind of blessing.
+Later, the groom would hang it up in their home, for protection.

 13. Irish dancers